luigipetillo01/stochastic-super-resolution-fellowship/README.md

 ## Contents
 * **[Presentation (PDF)](https://github.com/luigipetillo01/stochastic-super-resolution-fellowship/blob/main/PRESENTATION_StochasticSuperResolution.pdf)**: Detailed overview of the theoretical framework, simulation parameters, and results.
-* **Abstract**: Brief discussion on the numerical approach used for lattice imaging.

 ## Note on Code Access
 The original simulation scripts (Python/Cadabra) are hosted in a **private repository** to respect the data privacy and ongoing research of the Ferlaino Group.
 For specific inquiries regarding the implementation, please contact me directly.